Chapter Summary: How to behave in the home and in the church so that spouses will come to God and believers be happy.

 -

 As a husband, be considerate, and be understanding of your wife's tenderness.
-Do not be bitter or frustrated with her (Colossians 3:19).
+This is how you honor her.
+Do not be bitter or frustrated with her, do not talk down to her, and do not speak or act harshly towards her (Colossians 3:19).
 Respect her!

 -